 Why we chose it: We chose Exodus as the best crypto wallet for desktops because of the speed of its transactions, ease of use, and the varied functionality of its client.

-Exodus is one of the most visually appealing and intuitive wallets on the market yet.
-Originally a desktop-only wallet, Exodus now has apps for iOS and Android and is also compatible with Trezor wallets, a popular hardware wallet brand.
-Nonetheless, the desktop wallet application is still the wallet’s core offering and is updated every two weeks.
+Exodus is one of the most visually appealing and intuitive wallets on the market.
+Initially a desktop-only wallet, Exodus now has apps for iOS and Android and is also compatible with Trezor wallets, a popular hardware wallet brand.
+Nonetheless, the desktop wallet application — available across Windows, Linux and Mac operating systems — is still the wallet’s core offering and is updated every two weeks.

-One of Exodus’ main draws is the number of currencies it supports.
-The wallet supports more than 145 cryptocurrency assets, a larger number than many other hot wallets.
+One of Exodus’ main draws is the number of currencies it supports: more than 230 cryptocurrency assets, a larger number than many other hot wallets.
 This includes established altcoins, such as Ether, Litecoin, XRP and Bitcoin Cash, as well as popular meme coins like Dogecoin and Shiba Inu.

 Other highlights include:

-- Runs on a light client, meaning it uses SPV and doesn’t download complete blockchains in order to speed up transactions
+- Runs on a light client, meaning it uses simple payment verification and doesn’t download complete blockchains in order to speed up transactions

 - Choose your preferred trading fee and confirmation speed